gatsbyjs/gatsby/docs/docs/reference/release-notes/v3.0/index.md

 Key changes in the new webpack version:

-- Improve build performance with Persistent Caching
+- Improved build performance with Persistent Caching
-- Improve Long-Term Caching with better algorithms and defaults
+- Improved Long-Term Caching with better algorithms and defaults
-- Improve bundle size with better Tree Shaking and Code Generation
+- Improved bundle size with better Tree Shaking and Code Generation
-- Improve compatibility with the web platform
+- Improved compatibility with the web platform
-- Clean up internal structures that were left in a weird state while implementing features in v4 without introducing any breaking changes
-- Prepare for future features by introducing breaking changes now, allowing us to stay on v5 for as long as possible
+- Cleaned up internal structures

 What does that mean for your Gatsby site?
 Gatsby is now able to tree-shake on a page level instead of an app level.
 You'll see reductions up to 20% on file size.
-Recurring users benefit from the improved hashing algorithms as unchanged files will stay in the browser cache.
+Users returning to your site will benefit from the improved hashing algorithms as unchanged files will be loaded from the browser cache.

-We’ve tried to fence you from the burden of manual webpack migration, but if you are using a custom webpack config or community plugins that do not support webpack 5 yet, you may find the [webpack migration guide](https://webpack.js.org/migrate/5/) useful.
+We’ve tried to protect you from the burden of manual webpack migration, but if you are using a custom webpack config or community plugins that do not support webpack 5 yet, you may find the [webpack migration guide](https://webpack.js.org/migrate/5/) useful.

 ## React 17